-Learn Mode is recommended for policies that restrict by application (process).
+Learn Mode is recommended for policies that restrict applications (process sets).
 Many applications use multiple binaries that may not be known to the creator of the policy at the time of creation.
 So, Learn Mode should be enabled when creating policies for such applications.

 Use Learn Mode to analyze access patterns and make informed decisions about final encryption policies.
 Do not keep Learn Mode running for long time.

-CTE has the following users with different responsibilities in administering and using the system.
+CTE has the CTE Admins and CTE Clients users with different responsibilities in administering and using the system.

 It is critical that credentials of these users are kept in a secure location.
 If a credential is compromised, an attacker could gain access to sensitive data.